OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-24.md

 ## Luke 24:43

-and He took it and ate it in their presence.
+and He took it and ate the fish in their presence.

 ---